Justin-Credible/nintendo-vs-frontend/README.md

 The `assets/marquee` directory contains the Photoshop file I used to create the instruction cards.
 I printed on high gloss card stock at my local office supplies store.

+## Launch as primary shell

+The frontend can be set as the startup shell which will replace Windows Explorer by adding a entry called `Shell` at the following registry location.
+It should point to the full path of `nintendo-vs-frontend.exe`:

+`HKEY_CURRENT_USER\Software\Microsoft\Windows\CurrentVersion\Policies\System`

+It is recommended you do this for a dedicated arcade user and leave your primary account for system administration.
+Since Windows Explorer will no longer load when the arcade user logs in.
+You can press CTRL+Shift+Esc to open the task manager, or CTRL+ALT+Delete to log off.

+Finally, you can enable auto login for your arcade user via Start > Run > `control userpasswords2`.

 # Contributing

 I'm not interested in making this a general purpose frontend and therefore will not accept any contributions of that nature.
 This frontend is specifically for my dual screen cabinet.